hl7ch/ch-vacd/input/pagecontent/TC_A02.md

 ### Sequence
-The HCP who administered the vaccination for hepatitis A to the patient creates an ImmunizationAdministration document [A-D4-HCP2-C2](Bundle-A-D4-HCP2-C2.html) with the data on the applied immunization and loads it up to the ehealth ecosystem of the patient.
+The practitioner HCP1 who administered the vaccination for hepatitis A to the patient creates an ImmunizationAdministration document [A-D4-HCP2-C2](Bundle-A-D4-HCP2-C2.html) with the data on the applied immunization and loads it up to the ehealth ecosystem of the patient.

 <div>{% include TCA02.svg %}</div>